top of page

 Yes, metal roofs can last 40–70 years.

 That’s the headline that grabs attention.
 But there’s a lot homeowners don’t hear upfront.
-Here’s what we think you should know:
+There are a few caveats we think you should know.

 Metal roof sticker shock is real.